Know in one minute about White tea benefits

 It is extremely important to check the quality before consuming white tea and it’s now a popular drink in many countries.

 In a comparative study of caffeine content in five different types of tea that are green tea, black tea, white tea, yellow tea, and oolong tea published in the Czech Journal of Food Science it was found that white tea contains higher caffeine.
 There is a misnomer of having low caffeine in white tea but research (9) done on its caffeine expression gene it was observed that younger leaf and shade-grown leaf showed the highest secretion of caffeine.

 2. High fluoride

 White tea is most minimally processed than other types of teas, therefore, showed the highest fluoride accumulation in leaves.
-White tea contains 356 mg/Kg Flouride compared to green tea (309.1 mg/Kg), black tea (332.2 mg/Kg), yellow tea (314.6 mg/Kg), oolong tea(312.6 mg/Kg) and dark tea (305.3 mg/Kg).
+White tea contains 356 mg/Kg Flouride compared to green tea (309.1 mg/Kg), black tea (332.2 mg/Kg), yellow tea (314.6 mg/Kg), oolong tea(312.6 mg/Kg), and dark tea (305.3 mg/Kg).
 Drinking tea daily is good for health but there is also a limit.
-According to WHO fluoride in permissible quantity (0.05 mg/day/kg Bone weight) is good for healthy teeth and bone but excessive result in fluorosis, that is dental mottling and skeletal manifestations such as crippling deformities, osteoporosis, and osteosclerosis (7).
+According to WHO fluoride in permissible quantity (0.05 mg/day/kg Bone weight) is good for healthy teeth and bone but excessive result in fluorosis, which is dental mottling and skeletal manifestations such as crippling deformities, osteoporosis, and osteosclerosis (7).